Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Introduction

 \subsection{Related Works}

-\begin{itemize} \item \textbf{Asymptotics of SGD.} The asymptotic behavior of stochastic gradient descent (SGD) has been extensively studied.
-Early foundational work by \cite{blum_approximation_1954,dvoretzky_stochastic_1956,sacks_asymptotic_1958} established conditions for convergence of SGD iterates to a minimizer of the objective function.
-Subsequent research refined these results by providing stronger theoretical guarantees, such as almost sure convergence \citep{fabian_asymptotic_1968,robbins_convergence_1971,ljung_analysis_1977,lai_stochastic_2003,wang_stochastic_2010}.
+\textbf{Asymptotics of SGD.} The asymptotic behavior of SGD has been extensively studied.
+Early foundational work by \cite{blum_approximation_1954, dvoretzky_stochastic_1956, sacks_asymptotic_1958} established conditions for convergence of SGD iterates to a minimizer of the objective function.
+Subsequent research refined these results by providing stronger theoretical guarantees, such as almost sure convergence (\cite{fabian_asymptotic_1968, robbins_convergence_1971, ljung_analysis_1977, lai_stochastic_2003}).
 A key perspective in the analysis of constant learning-rate SGD is viewing it as a homogeneous Markov chain, enabling the study of its stationary distribution and long-run behavior.
-See for instance, \cite{pflug_stochastic_1986} studied the stationary solutions of constant learning-rate SGD, and \cite{bach_bridging_2020,merad_convergence_2023} demonstrated its convergence to a unique stationary distribution in the Wasserstein-2 distance.
-An alternative approach interprets SGD as an iterated random function, as explored in \cite{dubins_invariant_1966,barnsley_iterated_1985,diaconis_random_2000}, with applications in heavy-tailed stochastic optimization \citep{mirek_heavy_2011,gupta_limit_2020,gupta_convergence_2021,gurbuzbalaban_heavy-tail_2021,hodgkinson_multiplicative_2021}.
-To investigate heavy-tailed noise settings \citep{krasulina_stochastic_1969,buraczewski_asymptotics_2012,cuny_martingale_2014,wang_convergence_2021}, recent work by \cite{Lij_2024} has applied geometric moment contraction (GMC) techniques \citep{wu_limit_2004} to establish SGD convergence in the Euclidean norm, providing a more comprehensive asymptotic framework.
-However, most of the existing works on constant learning-rate SGD focused on strongly convex and smooth settings.
-For the works on general non-convex optimization, a dissipativity assumption is usually imposed \cite{raginsky_non-convex_2017,erdogdu_global_2018,xu_global_2018,yu_analysis_2021}, which is not satisfied by the quantile loss function. \item \textbf{Quantile estimation.} Traditional quantile estimators based on order statistics have well-established large-sample properties \citep{bahadur1966note,kiefer1967bahadur}, but they are inefficient for large-scale, sequential data due to high memory demands.
-Online quantile estimation \citep{luo_quantiles_2016,dzhamtyrova_competitive_2020,ichinose_online_2023,chen_renewable_2024} and inference \citep{chen_quantile_2019,volgushev_distributed_2019,shen2024online} have gained interest to address these issues, though most focus on asymptotic normality under decaying learning rates \citep{cardot2013efficient,chen2023recursive}, which require additional tuning and complicate practical use \citep{cardot2017online}.
-To bridge this gap, we propose to apply the constant learning-rate SGD algorithm to the quantile estimation and derive the stationary distribution of SGD estimators, enabling the study of stability in this challenging non-smooth and non-strongly-convex scenario. \item \textbf{Online inference.} Beyond convergence analysis, online inference for SGD-type estimators is also critical, especially for uncertainty quantification.
-Traditional inference methods for M-estimators, such as bootstrap procedures \cite{fang_online_2018,fang_scalable_2019,zhong_online_2023}, are often impractical in online settings due to their high computational cost.
-An alternative approach involves leveraging the Polyak-Ruppert averaging technique \cite{ruppert_efficient_1988,polyak_acceleration_1992}, which improves statistical efficiency and facilitates inference.
-The averaged SGD (ASGD) sequence \cite{gyorfi_averaged_1996,defossez_averaged_2015} has been shown to achieve asymptotic normality at an optimal convergence rate \cite{moulines_non-asymptotic_2011,dieuleveut_nonparametric_2016,dieuleveut_harder_2017,jain_parallelizing_2018}.
-However, inference for the last iterate of constant learning-rate SGD is even more challenging and rarely discussed in the literature.
-We shall fill in this gap by providing the quenched CLT \citep{dahlhaus_rao_aos_2006,dahlhaus_bernoulli_2019} of the SGD quantile estimator as $\eta\rightarrow0$, regardless of the arbitrary initialization.
-Furthermore, online inference methods using blocking-based variance estimation \citep{chen_statistical_2020,Zhu2023} and recursive kernel estimation \citep{huang_recursive_2014} have been developed to achieve optimal mean squared error rates while accommodating dependence structures, enabling practical and theoretically sound online inference for SGD-based estimators. \end{itemize}
+See for instance, \cite{pflug_stochastic_1986} studied the stationary solutions of constant learning-rate SGD, and \cite{dieuleveut_bridging_2020,merad2025convergence} demonstrated its convergence to a unique stationary distribution in the Wasserstein-2 distance.
+An alternative approach interprets SGD as an iterated random function, as explored in \cite{dubins_invariant_1966,barnsley_iterated_1985,diaconis_iterated_1999}, with applications in heavy-tailed stochastic optimization (\cite{mirek_heavy_2011,gupta_limit_2020,gupta_convergence_2021,gurbuzbalaban_heavy-tail_2021,hodgkinson_multiplicative_2021}).
+To investigate heavy-tailed noise settings (\cite{krasulina_stochastic_1969, buraczewski_asymptotics_2012,cuny_martingale_2014,wang_convergence_2021}), recent work by \cite{Lij_2024} has applied geometric moment contraction (GMC) techniques (\cite{wu_limit_2004}) to establish SGD convergence in the Euclidean norm, providing a more comprehensive asymptotic framework.
+However, most of the existing works on constant learning-rate stochastic approximation focused on i.i.d. noise sequences (\cite{chen2022stationary}) as well as strongly convex and smooth settings.
+For the works on general non-convex optimization, a dissipativity assumption is usually imposed (\cite{raginsky_non-convex_2017, erdogdu_global_2018, xu_global_2018, yu_analysis_2021}), which is not satisfied by the quantile loss function.